instacart/formula/docs/faq.md

     }
 }
 ```
-which the render model and then stores it in the `State`, we would store the fetched task from the RxStream in
+which the render model and then stores it in the `State`, we would store the fetched task from the RxAction in
 the state and then construct the render model in the `evaluation` function itself:
 ```
 class TaskDetailFormula @Inject constructor(